Cincinnati Natural ADHD TreatmentSee how Dr. Matthew Nuesse can help

-Many people are interesting in natural, non-drug therapies for ADHD, and it's something that Dr. Matthew Nuesse works with in our Newtown, Ohio functional medicine office.
+Many people are interesting in natural, non-drug therapies for ADHD, and it's something that Dr. Matthew Nuesse works with in our Cincinnati, Ohio functional medicine office.

 Initially, the thought was to put children and adults both on medications meant to calm and subdue them.
 However, this often produces zombie-like feelings and slower response times which makes this remedy one that has lessened in popularity in recent years.
 Not to mention, it also doesn't address the root cause of ADHD, which means that it does nothing but reduce the symptoms.